Gattocrucco/uncertainties-cpp/README.md

 ## Documentation

-Use `doxygen` to generate the documentation in html format.
+Use `doxygen` to generate the reference documentation in html format.
 But it is just a stub currently.

 ## Tests